 Get a grip

 He presents a grab-bag of linguistic changes and variations which have this in common: ”they drive me crazy.”
 Lionel, get a grip.
 Language change is ongoing and unavoidable.
+It can be documented, with all the print and audio out there.

-As a linguist who has spent many years cultivating objectivity, I can roll my eyes at certain linguistic developments, practice what I learned about observation, and let the change(s) unfold.
+As a linguist who has spent many years cultivating objectivity, I can roll my eyes at certain linguistic developments, then practice what I learned about observation, and let the change(s) unfold.

 Shriver can’t do that.
 Let’s look at his list of insanity-driving items, with my comments on the potential of each one to wreck Western civilization (not much).
 It’s mostly a grab-bag of purist/traditional complaints about the way the language is going, presumably downhill